-Considering the novelty of this award competition and the interdisciplinary approach, Ars Electronica is launching the STARTS Prize 2017 with a dual approach for submissions:
+Considering the interdisciplinary approach, Ars Electronica is launching the S+T+ARTS Prize with a dual approach for submissions:

 - All nominations will be judged by a jury to decide on the two prize-winning projects and up to ten honorary mentions.
-The jury consists of one representative of each Prix Ars Electronica category, one representative of the nomination committee and two international jury members.
+The jury consists of four to six international jury members from the fields of business, science and the arts.
 In addition to the works entered by participants, each jury member may also nominate other works.
-The jury’s decision is final.
+The jury decision is final.